-Our loyalty needs to be reflected in a faith to both the task and to those who are involved in the relationship.
+Our loyalty needs to be reflected in a faith to both the task and to those who oship.
+It is a poor partner are involved in the relationship.
 It is a poor partner that is not actively participating in the common cause.
+A partnership requires a fair share of our time.